codingdudepy/GitHub-Data-Collector/README.md

 I plan to continue updating this project eventually making it into a webiste so keep your eyes peeled!
 If you have any suggestions feel free to contact me on twitter or submit a pr if you have code

 # GitHub Website
-The <a href="https://githubdatacollection.herokuapp.com/">GitHub website</a> (click here) is fairly easy to use I used heroku to deploy but you can use any hosting service you want that works with flask.
-However, for heroku if you want to use it install all the files in the folder.
+The <a href="https://githubdatacollection.herokuapp.com/">GitHub website</a> is fairly easy to use I used heroku to deploy but you can use any hosting service you want that works with flask.
+However, for heroku if you want to use it please install all the files in the folder.
 If your not using heroku you can delete the following files:
 <br>
 <ul>
   <li>Procfile</li>